 6 Habits You Should Break If You're Trying to Lose Weight

 Habits are behaviors that the brain has made automatic.
 We notice a cue (workout clothes), it triggers a behavior (go to the gym) and elicits a reward (endorphins) that makes us want to do it again.
 But since habits are so ingrained, we don't even realize some of the ones that are sabotaging our good efforts.
+This can stall personal goals, including those around losing weight.
+Luckily, when we can identify the habits that are getting in the way of our progress, there are simple things we can do to change them.
 Slash these six habits and you're likely to see the scale start moving.

 It's January 1 and you're ready to hit the gym.
 That's great for your health, but it's not the most effective weight-loss strategy.
 People tend to overestimate how many calories they've burned exercising (calorie trackers aren't always accurate) and then eat back the calories.
 Take the theory that you have to cut 500 calories per day to lose 1 pound per week: a 155-pound person burns about 300 calories running for 30 minutes.
 He or she would have to run almost one hour every day of the week to lose 1 pound per week, assuming no changes in diet.
 Talk about time-consuming, difficult and a recipe for hanger.